Green Card Adjunct Instructor Jobs

 How does green card sponsorship differ from H-1B for adjunct instructors?

 Green card sponsorship through PERM and I-140 leads to permanent residency, not a temporary status that requires renewal every few years.
 There's no annual lottery for EB-3, and EB-2 has no cap concerns for most countries.
-The tradeoff is timeline: the full PERM-to-green-card process typically takes two to five years, compared to H-1B status that can begin within months of selection.
+The tradeoff is timeline: the full PERM-to-green-card process typically takes two to five years, compared to H-1B visa status that can begin within months of selection.

 Which institutions are most likely to sponsor adjunct instructors for a green card?